shembane/Learning-Python/Python notes.md

 Also read the explanation here: "[Learn Python the Hard Way ex20, how does this function work? - Stack Overflow](http://stackoverflow.com/questions/20969536/learn-python-the-hard-way-ex20-how-does-this-function-work)"

+### Running functions in Python in the terminal

+We started this in exercise 25.
+One of the functions was `word.pop`.
+This question and answer from the book discuss how it works in relation to the `words` variable:

+> **How can the `words.pop` function change the words variable?**
+>
+>That's a complicated question, but in this case `words` is a list, and because of that you can give it commands and it'll retain the results of those commands.
+This is similar to how files and many other things worked when you were working with them.

+The exercise also used `return` instead of `print` in some parts.
+Here is an explanation of the differences between the two functions:

+>**When should I `print` instead of `return` in a function?**
+>
+>The `return` from a function gives the line of code that called the function a result.
+You can think of a function as taking input through its arguments, and returning output through `return`.
+The `print` is *completely* unrelated to this, and only deals with printing output to the terminal.

 ## Code writing best practices

 * Try keep lines to 80 characters in length (exercise 7 comments).